 The Addictive Power of Crack Cocaine

 Crack cocaine’s intense effects on the brain make it extremely addictive.
 The drug causes a significant spike in dopamine, the brain’s “feel-good” chemical associated with pleasure and reward.
-According to the National Institute on Drug Abuse (NIDA), this flood of dopamine alters the brain’s chemistry and reinforces compulsive drug-seeking behavior.
+The National Institute on Drug Abuse (NIDA) says that this rush of dopamine changes the brain’s chemistry.
+It also strengthens the urge to seek drugs compulsively.

 Over time, users find that they need more crack—more frequently—to achieve the same high.
-Eventually, they may need it just to function normally, which forms the basis of addiction.
+Eventually, they may need it just to function normally, which forms the basis of of becoming physically and psychologically dependent.

-Stat: In 2020, over 1 million individuals in the U.S. reported using some form of cocaine, including crack, within the past year (Substance Abuse and Mental Health Services Administration).
+In 2020, more than 1 million people in the U.S. said they used cocaine, including crack, in the past year.
+This information comes from the Substance Abuse and Mental Health Services Administration.

-At Nova Recovery Center, we understand addiction is a chronic disease.
-Our programs provide the structure, professional guidance, and support essential for breaking the cycle of crack addiction and restoring well-being.
+At Nova Recovery Center, we understand substance use disorder is a chronic disease.
+Our programs provide structure and support.
+They help people overcome crack addiction.
+This leads to better well-being.

 Recognizing the signs of crack cocaine use early can be the key to saving a life.
-Although users may attempt to hide their addiction, there are noticeable physical, emotional, and behavioral signs that indicate a problem.
+Users might try to hide their addiction, but there are clear signs.
+These signs can be physical, emotional, or behavioral.

 - Dilated pupils